anima-research/connectome-ts/docs/connectome-ts-reqs.md

   - Hierarchical namespaces (e.g., chat.general.say)
   - Parameter schemas with type information
 Speech: Natural language output from agent speak operations
-Thought: Internal reasoning from agent innerThoughts operations
+Thought: Internal reasoning from agent think operations
-Action: Structured actions from agent toolCall operations
+Action: Structured actions from agent act operations

 Events, states and ambient contain content.
 The content can be a combination of text and images.
 They also include an id (normally does not get rendered to the agent), displayName (can be blank), and an arbitrary set of key-value pairs.
 Facets don't normally include a timestamp.